toolleeo/cli-apps/README.md

 * [Teapot](https://www.syntax-k.de/projekte/teapot/) - Compact ncurses-based spreadsheet with original syntax, 3D-style and built-in functions.
 * [tpp](http://www.ngolde.de/tpp.html) - (text presentation program) a ncurses Ruby program that allows to produce nice text-based presentation with simple markup language.

+## <a name="online"></a>Online search and resources

+* [arch-wiki](https://github.com/deadhead420/arch-wiki) - Search the Arch Wiki anywhere from the command line.
+* [Awesome CLI](https://github.com/umutphp/awesome-cli) - Awesome CLI is a simple command line tool to give you a fancy command line interface to dive into Awesome lists.
+* [Awesome Finder](https://github.com/mingrammer/awesome-finder) - Search the awesome lists from the command line.
+* [ddgr](https://github.com/jarun/ddgr) - A command line utility to search DuckDuckGo (html version) from the terminal.
+* [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
+* [magic-tape](https://gitlab.com/christosangel/magic-tape) - Magic-tape is an image supporting fuzzy finder command line interface YouTube client.
+* [pockyt](https://github.com/achembarpu/pockyt) - Read, manage, and automate the collection of articles in [Pocket](https://getpocket.com), an application for managing a reading list of articles from the Internet.
+* [Seashells](https://seashells.io/) - Pipe output to the web.
+* [Shreddit](https://github.com/x89/Shreddit) - Remove your comment history on Reddit as deleting an account does not do so.
+* [so](https://github.com/samtay/so) - Terminal interface for Stack Overflow.
+* [socialscan](https://github.com/iojw/socialscan) - Python library and CLI for accurately querying username and email usage on online platforms.
+* [socli](https://github.com/gautamkrishnar/socli) - Stack overflow command line client written in Python.
+Search and browse stack overflow without leaving the terminal
+* [wikit](https://github.com/KorySchneider/wikit) - A command line program for getting Wikipedia summaries easily.

 ## <a name="organizers"></a>Organizers and calendars

 Calendar managers.